walshb/framework_linux_ec/README.md

 This just performs `insmod`, and does not install in /lib/modules, so the changes won't persist over reboot.

+If you have Secure Boot enabled, then the insmod will fail because the modules aren't signed.
+You can manually sign them with your MOK, but probably easier is to install via DKMS (see below), which will automatically take care of the signing process.

 ## Why are the modules called "fwk\_ec\_\*", not "cros\_ec\_\*"?

 We have to replace the "cros\_ec\_proto" module which is built in to